Skip to content

 entanglement across space

 While we conventionally think of quantum physics as bringing an inherent uncertainty and “quantum-ness” to the particles that exist in our Universe, these effects necessarily extend beyond the particles themselves to include the fields that permeate all of space, even in the absence of particles themselves.
-As weird as the quantum Universe seems to be, there are still secrets waiting to be uncovered.
+Whether space can exist without the zero-point energy brought along by those fields is not yet known.

 Credit: Aalto University